 Grading Scale: Standard Grading Scale

 In this course, Relay students will contextualize and deepen prioritized competencies from Major and Foundations coursework by expanding their toolbox, applying new strategies, and reflecting on the impact.
 Our goal is to support Relay students in becoming reflective practitioners, confident in their self-efficacy, and able to drive their growth through increasingly independent problem-solving.
-In this course, Relay students will begin engaging in action research to learn more about the impact of their instructional decisions on their student’s academic growth development in their class.
+In this clinical practice course, Relay students will explore the principles and practices of a data-driven practitioner.
+They will learn about the importance of multi-faceted data collection in a culturally responsive and inclusive classroom, investigate how to develop systems for monitoring students’ academic outcomes, social-emotional development, and students’ experience in the classroom, examine approaches to data analysis that are equity-centered, and explore how to leverage effective instructional practices in response to data.

 CLIN-534: Early Childhood Special Education Clinical Practice II